flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Jerry
     - YouTube has its own storage problems stuff is not well archived.
 It is remarkable that they even capture what they can.
     - The future digital anthropoligsts what will they find?
+- Aram
+    - Archiving should be something anyone can do and have on their own site
+    - Just like POSSE there should also be link once and archive yourselv
+    - T

 ## 2022-08-04
 ### Agenda